EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 _Last update: March 2024_

 ## Description

 The UNHCR TSS Apps comprise 2 tools : GHG Calculator & Shelter Sustainability.
 They operate independantly, and rely on different databases (see [Updating contents](#updating-contents-csvs-databases-etc))

+The GHG Calculator relies on 5 databases for its calculations.
+These databases can be accessed by clicking on the sandwich icon at the top right of the tool.
+Each database will be described below.
+The GHG Calculator also contains a Guidance Manual, tutorial videos and Life Cycle Assessment (LCA) reports.
+These information sources are accessible via the question mark icon at the top right of the tool.
+The information sources are static and are described in the Static Files section below.

 ## Contributors & maintainers
 The tools have been conceived by [EPFL Essential Tech](https://www.essentialtech.ch/) and implemented by [EPFL ENAC-IT4R](https://www.epfl.ch/schools/enac/category/research/enac-it4research/) between 2022 and March 2024, with the codebase accessible at [https://github.com/EPFL-ENAC/unhcr-geneva-tech-hub-app/](https://github.com/EPFL-ENAC/unhcr-geneva-tech-hub-app/).